Streetcars in Indianapolis: Interurbans

 On January 1, 1900, the first interurban arrived in Indianapolis from Greenwood, Indiana.
 To accommodate the growing popularity of interurban travel, the Indianapolis Traction Terminal opened in September 1904, serving all but one of the 13 interurban lines converging in the city.
 As the busiest interurban station in the world, the Indianapolis Traction Terminal was the hub for Indiana's extensive 1825 mi interurban network.
 At the height of ridership, the terminal served more than 600 trains daily and seven million passengers annually.
 As automobiles became increasingly prevalent, the interurbans' popularity waned.
 The terminal served its last interurban in September 1941.

 Subsequent owners

 After the bankruptcy of Citizens' Street Railway, the Indianapolis Street Railway Company purchased the operations in 1899 and began running streetcars.
 The company purchased the Broad Ripple line in 1902.
 The railroad's assets were wholly leased to the Indianapolis Traction and Terminal Company starting in 1903, and the two companies would eventually merge under the Indianapolis Street Railway Company name in 1919.
 The new company was acquired by the Terre Haute, Indianapolis and Eastern Traction Company in 1920.

 Despite hard years of deferred maintenance during the Depression, the Indianapolis' streetcars continued to run.
 Indianapolis Railways, Inc. purchased the city's operations in 1932.
 The company would go on to convert some lines to trackless trolley.

+Reported streetcar and interurban operating track listed under Indianapolis, Indiana.